 In a small Irish village, a young girl (Siobhan McKenna) is ostracized by the women of the community for no good reason other than she's like catnip to the male populace.
 The parish priest (Liam Redmond), who seems to be repressing his own sexual attraction to her, arranges for her to be sent to England to work for an English family.
 And it is here that she undergoes a transformation from a victim to a homicidal psychotic.
 The film is ambiguous toward McKenna.
 Is she a victim of circumstance as her homicidal behavior doesn't exhibit itself until after she is raped or does the maleficence go back further to her childhood of which we know nothing about other than a doll which may be her "Rosebud".
 As a character, she's much more sympathetic than the so called "good" people like her employer Anne Crawford who takes an immediate dislike to her for no good reason.
 The wonderful Irish actress McKenna, probably best known as Mary in Nick Ray's KING OF KINGS, has very few films to her credit (she was mainly a stage actress) which is a pity because she's excellent here.
 It's a strange film, part Gothic horror, part country noir.
 Directed by Lance Comfort from a play by Max Catto.
 With Honor Blackman, Barry Morse and Maxwell Reed.

-A gambling mobster (Yul Brynner) is deported to the Greek island where he was born by the U.S. government.
+A gambling mobster (Yul Brynner) is deported to Greece where he was born by the U.S. government.
 He leaves his money back in the States for safekeeping but when he sends for it, it's been absconded by his so called friends and associates.
 With the help of his ditzy blonde moll (Mitzi Gaynor), he plans a jewel heist in the lavish home of an exiled King (Noel Coward).
-Directed by Stanley Donen (CHARADE), who normally has the light touch such material requires, the laughs are sporadic and far between.
+Based on the novel A GIFT FROM THE BOYS by Art Buchwald and directed by Stanley Donen (CHARADE).
+Normally, Donen has the light touch such material requires but the laughs are sporadic and far between.
 Never the lightest of actors, Brynner's idea of comedic timing is saying his lines as fast as he can and his nastiness toward Gaynor (who seems to be trying too hard) borders on verbal abuse.
 Coward barely tries though he and Gaynor appear to be having an amusing time singing the film's title song.
 The film is in B&W which is a pity because the beautiful Greek locations cry out for color.
 It's in the colorful supporting characters where the film comes alive: Eric Pohlmann, George Coulouris and especially Guy Deghy who steals the film as an inept Hungarian spy.
 The clever main titles are by that wizard, Maurice Binder.

 A maid (Ingrid Bergman) with a strong Christian fervor is determined to go to China as a missionary but she is rejected because of her lack of education.
 By saving her money and with the assistance of a benefactor (Ronald Squire), she finally makes it to China to become the assistant of a elderly missionary (Athene Seyler) and that's where her real story begins.
 Based on the remarkable true story of Gladys Aylward, the film takes liberties with many of the facts in order to bolster up the drama like a love interest in the form of Curt Jurgens as a Eurasian colonel.
 Directed by Mark Robson, the film is a lengthy two and a half hours but the story is so engrossing that one isn't cognizant of the running time.
 Isobel Lennart's script provides enough humor to relax the film's more intense situations.
 The highlight of the film is Bergman's three week march through the mountains with 100 children to escape Japanese soldiers and bring the children to safety.
 Robert Donat is quite good as the Mandarin ruler in his final film role (he passed on before the film was released).
 The film abounds in sentiment but, for the most part, it's an honest sentiment rather than that of the manipulative kind.
 Freddie Young did the cinematography and the glorious score is by Malcolm Arnold.
 With Tsai Chin and Burt Kwouk.